 Have you already accepted a voucher from the Swiss airline?
 We might be able to help you to exchange it for a full monetary refund.
 Use our easy-to-use online system to provide us with all the details regarding your flight and our experts will look into your case.
 No win, no fee.

-You can claim both Swiss compensation and refund if your flight was cancelled fewer than 14 days prior to departure because of the airline’s own fault and...
+You can claim both Swiss compensation and a refund if your flight was cancelled less than 14 days prior to departure because of the airline’s own fault and...

 You were not offered any alternative flight by Swiss.